neondatabase/website/content/docs/manage/platform.md

 ---
 title: Platform Overview
 enableTableOfContents: true
 subtitle: Find information about managing all aspects of your database using the Neon platform
+updatedOn: '2024-10-09T23:54:43.684Z'
 ---

 ## Access control